Our content may include links to products from our partners

 A cosigner is a person who agrees to pay off your debt in case of a default.
 This will definitely make your application stronger.

-Missing or late payments will affect your cosigner’s credit score as well as yours.
+Be careful, though: Missing or late payments will affect your cosigner’s credit score as well as yours.

 Nowadays, purchasing your own home is no mean feat and people often need a loan to do it.

 Even though you need to meet (sometimes quite strict) criteria, you can always actively participate in the process.
 Certainly, there are quite a few things you can do to significantly improve your chances of securing a mortgage.
 Having already been through them, you do realize how important each and every financial decision you make is.
-Brace yourself and follow the steps, and the “Yes” will be waiting just round the corner.
+Brace yourself and follow the steps, and the “Yes” will be waiting just around the corner.